nnmrts/starfield-efm/README.md

 ```

 ### Developer Console
-In the event of a soft-lock or intention to debug, it is possible to open/close a menu by name using the in-game developer console.
+For debugging, or in the event of a soft-lock, it is possible to open/close a menu by name using the in-game developer console.

 #### Open a menu by name.
 ```